Water & Wastewater Industry

 The effects of such attacks can be disastrous, compromising the ability of water and wastewater utilities to provide clean and safe water to their customers.
 This, in turn, can erode customer confidence, leading to financial and legal liabilities.
 The potential harm caused by successful cyber-attacks underscores the importance of implementing robust cybersecurity measures to protect against such threats.

 Additionally, cybersecurity practices are outdated in many parts of the country, and weaker identity monitoring and access management tools increase vulnerability.
+The facilities are usually lightly staffed, and the existing IT security solutions are a poor match for the cybersecurity needs of an OT network.

 In a 2019 report, the American Water Works Association (AWWA) recognized the paramount risk of cyber risk to critical infrastructure, citing insufficient human, technological, and financial resources as primary barriers to comprehensive security measures and robust defenses.
 Hackers are keenly aware of the potential impact on the population, giving them the upper hand when breaching frontline security.